Tablet Computers: Parent and Student Responsibility

 - Keys moved/swapped around or missing from the keyboard;

-- Attempted removal of, or deliberate damage to serial number or product registration stickers; and
+- Attempted removal of, or deliberate damage to the serial number or product registration stickers, or the addition of other adhesive stickers, writing or graffiti.

 Damage caused during the rental period:

-The allocated Tablet Computer will be the responsibility of the student to ensure that they have a working learning tool to bring to class.
-Students must take all reasonable precautions to prevent damage, failure to do so will be the responsibility of the family to reimburse any loss.
+The allocated Tablet Computer will be the responsibility of the student.
+They must ensure that they have a working learning tool to bring to class.
+Students must take all reasonable precautions to prevent damage, and must follow the School’s instructions for storage and transport of the Computer.
+Failure to do so will mean it is the responsibility of the family to reimburse any loss.
+Note that all insurance claims incur a capped repair charge of $100.
+Situations involving total loss are covered as follows:

 - First occasion of total loss – $100 excess